Target Field: The field

 The main flagpoles are in right field near the Plaza.
 The largest pole, which flies the American Flag and POW/MIA Flag, is the original pole used at Metropolitan Stadium.
 It was relocated to the Richfield Legion Post 435 after the Met was demolished, and, after being cut in half and refurbished, was re-installed for baseball at Target Field.
 The first flags—both US and POW/MIA—donated by Post 435 were raised at the first Twins exhibition game by veteran and flagpole historian B.W.
 McEvers of Bloomington.
 On September 6, Jim Thome hit a solo home run against the Kansas City Royals that hit the flag pole.

 The championship banners fly on small flagpoles located on the upper rim of the stadium beyond left field.
 Each pole recognizes each division, league, and world championship since the team's arrival in 1961.
 On the stadium's upper rim in right-center field are small flagpoles that fly the flag for all the teams (including the Twins) in the division.
 The order that the flags fly are determined by the divisional standings.

 Home plate is the same one used at the Metrodome.
 After the Twins' final dome game (Game 3 of the 2009 ALDS), the plate was dug up and later installed at Target Field.
 In addition, several handfuls of dirt were taken from the sliding pit and pitcher's mound areas from the Metrodome and scattered near their counterparts at Target Field.
+The diamond is aligned east (home plate to center field) at an approximate elevation of 850 ft above sea level.